william-f-lam/Learning-Path/Task-1/Progress-Log.md

 **5/27/25**
 - I generalized the process of viewing all the station IDs, by concatenating a special **string** at the end of the URL.
 - For extracting the station IDs, I had some help from ChatGPT to find all the clickable station links and scrape for the IDs to be stored in an **array**.
-- With this array of IDs, I've decided to track whether a station has truck flow or not by storing binary values in a **list** with station ID and paired binary value.
+- With this array of IDs, I've decided to track whether a station has truck flow or not by storing binary values in a **hashmap** with station IDs as keys and paired binary values, all stored inside an outer **list**.